ImaniaYuniar/Save-Zombie/README.md

 1. Clone the project.
 2. Open the folder.
 3. Run main.ipynb.
-4. To start the game click "Mulai Permainannya!.
+4. To start the game click "Mulai Permainannya!" button.

 ## Controls
 Space: Jump